ingowald/pbrt-parser/README.md

 read.

-I'll be working on this on and off in my spare time; right now this is little more than a few early steps.
+I'll be working on this on and off in my spare time; right now this is little more than a few early steps to get a hang of the pbrt grammar.

 LICENSE